ASU-CodeDevils/Diceroll/SRS.md

 5. The application shall allow for "high variance" dice rolls.
 6. The application shall store dice roll history for the current game.
 7. The application shall allow the option to game dice roll history both locally and to the cloud.
-8. The application should have "Easter Eggs" hidden in the application.
+8. The application shall have "Easter Eggs" hidden in the application.
+9. The application shall have the ability to apply modifiers to rolls.

 ### 2.3 Security Requirements
 1. TODO